 Making a living without a Degree

-In the years following, I joined the U.S. Army as a Military Police Officer and dabbled in minimum wage land.
+In the years following, I joined the U.S. Army Reserve as a Military Police Officer and dabbled in minimum wage land.
 I worked as a Security Guard and for an Armored Truck Services Company.
-In those organizations, I found myself being tasked with Information Technology projects rather than what I was hired to do.
+In that organization, I found myself being tasked with Information Technology projects rather than what I was hired to do.
 I had displayed an innate ability to problem solve and create IT solutions for the business.
 Building PCs was a youth hobby of mine and it came in handy.
 The Armored Truck Company tasked me with creating databases and managing their IT systems.
 Yet I was not being paid as if in a technical position.

 Ok, I finally found something I enjoy doing and was somewhat skilled at.
 Too bad every high school senior doesn’t graduate with at least this level of personal insight.
 I used this new experience and my network of friends to find an entry level IT position with a company producing video teleconferencing equipment.